 Generally, yes.
-Under Japanese domestic tax law, generally, a non-resident shareholder (either a non-resident company or a non-resident individual) of a Japanese company is subject to Japanese withholding tax with respect to dividends it receives from such Japanese company at the rate of 20.42%; however, if the Japanese company paying the dividends to a non-resident shareholder is a listed company, this withholding tax rate is reduced to 15.315%, excluding the dividends received by a non-resident individual shareholder holding 3% or more of the total issued shares of such listed Japanese company, to whom the rate of 20.42% is applicable.
+Under Japanese domestic tax law, generally, a non-resident shareholder (either a non-resident company or a non-resident individual) of a Japanese company is subject to Japanese withholding tax with respect to dividends it receives from such Japanese company at the rate of 20.42%; however, if the Japanese company paying the dividends to a non-resident shareholder is a listed company, this withholding tax rate is reduced to 15.315%, excluding the dividends received by a non-resident individual shareholder (thus, not applicable to a non-resident company shareholder) holding 3% or more of the total issued shares of such listed Japanese company, to whom the rate of 20.42% is applicable.

 However, most of the income tax treaties currently in force in Japan generally provide that the reduced treaty rate in the source country shall be 15% or 10% for portfolio investors and 10% or 5% for parent and other certain major shareholders.
-Furthermore, under the Japan/US Treaty and a certain limited number of other modernised tax treaties recently executed by Japan (including those with Australia, France, the Netherlands, Sweden, Switzerland and the United Kingdom), the withholding tax rate is reduced to 10% for portfolio investors and 5% or 0% for parent and other certain major shareholders.
+Furthermore, under the Japan/U.S. Treaty and a certain limited number of other modernised tax treaties recently executed by Japan (including those with Australia, France, the Netherlands, Sweden, Switzerland and the United Kingdom), the withholding tax rate is reduced to 10% for portfolio investors and 5% or 0% for parent and other certain major shareholders.